Winter orange soup with sweet potato and pumpkin and carrots

 I make this soup often in Winter.
 I think the vibrant colour cheers me.

 Today I shared a bowl of this with my beautiful Ettie.
-She always opts for less chilli than I and so I add just a little chilli to the pot but add additional to my bowl.
+She always opts for less chilli than I and so I add just a little chilli to the pot but add the additional to the top of my bowl.

 You can make this soup with any vegetables.
 Substitute the pumpkin or sweet potato for cauliflower, add some leeks to the mix, add in some parsnip…the list goes on.

-Today was lovely thanks to this soup but especially because I shared some precious time and a warm bowl of it with my littlest little lady.
+Today was lovely thanks to this soup, but especially because I shared some precious time and a warm bowl of it with my youngest daughter, Ettie.
 A rare and treasured Monday treat.

 Serves 6